 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation, which simplifies several aspects of the accounting for share-based payment transactions, including the income tax consequences, classification of awards as either equity or liabilities, and classification on the statement of cash flows.
 The ASU became effective for the Company on January 1, 2017.
-In accordance with the prospective adoption of the recognized a \$7 million tax benefit in provision for income taxes during the year ended December 31, 2017.
-In addition, we elected to prospectively adopt the amendment to present excess tax benefits on share-based compensation as an operating activity, resulting in the recognizion of a \$7 million excess tax benefit as an operating activity in the consolidated statement of cash flows for the year ended December 31, 2017.
+In accordance with the prospective adoption of the recognition of excess tax benefits and deficiencies in the consolidated statements of comprehensive income, we recognized a \$7 million tax benefit in provision for income taxes during the year ended December 31, 2017.
+In addition, we elected to prospectively adopt the amendment to present excess tax benefits on share-based compensation as an operating activity, resulting in the recognition of a \$7 million excess tax benefit as an operating activity in the consolidated statement of cash flows for the year ended December 31, 2017.
 We elected to continue to estimate expected forfeitures.
-We also retrospectively adopted the amendment to present to tax authorities in connection with shares withheld to meet statutory tax withholding requirements as a financing activity.
-As a result, these \$13 million and \$1 million uses of cash were reclassified from net cash from operating activities to net cash used in financing activities in the consolidated statement of cash flows for the years ended December 31, 2015, respectively.
+We also retrospectively adopted the amendment to present cash payments to tax authorities in connection with shares withheld to meet statutory tax withholding requirements as a financing activity.
+As a result, these \$13 million and \$1 million uses of cash were reclassified from net cash from operating activities to net cash used in financing activities in the consolidated statement of cash flows for the years ended December 31, 2016, and December 31, 2015, respectively.